 Marriage Is Not About You

-It is very important to me (and Kari) who our children marry.
+It is very important to me and my wife who our children marry.
 It’s been said, and I would agree, that other than the commitment to follow Christ, the choice of a spouse is the most important decision one can make.
 My wife and I have been preparing our children for marriage.
 We have prayed for them and their spouses, though none of our children are married yet.
 The world says that marriage should be put off, or that it is unnecessary.
 God says that marriage is good, and that the man that finds a wife is blessed (Psalms 128), and that women should be married and bear children (1 Timothy 5:14).
 Satan hates a godly marriage.
 The world undermines God’s design for marriage.
 This opposition is significant because the marriage relationship mirrors the relationship that we should have with the Lord.